/* Rambling Owl addition to remove page titles from blogs */

 I reached a stone bridge spanning a road junction and stopped to get my bearings as a pair of horses hung their heads over a fence and regarded me with quizzical expressions.
 It was getting close to lunchtime and my stomach was starting to rumble but I was obliged to carry on until a suitable spot could be found.
 The ideal spot turned up less than a mile later as I passed some beautiful woodland on my left; young silver birches displaying vibrant green leaves glinting like emeralds in the sunshine, and the springtime symphony of a thousand birds ringing out amidst their slender boughs.
 I made a makeshift seat out of a couple of logs and rested for a while, adding the sound of my crisps being munched to the avian chorus overhead.
 During lunch I tried unsuccessfully to send a tweet of my day’s journey, the third attempt I'd made that morning, but this part of Northamptonshire appeared to be a tweet-free zone and I gave up on the techy stuff except for the use of my GPS phone app, which got me out of a state of confusion on several occasions throughout the day.

-The little woodland was an utterly enchanting place and it was with great reluctance that I finally shouldered my rucksack and set off once again, only to return five minutes later to retrieve the walking pole I had left behind.
+The little woodland was an utterly enchanting place and it was with great reluctance that I finally shouldered my rucksack and set off once again, only to return ten minutes later to retrieve the walking pole I had left behind.

 Shortly after the lunch break I picked up a path that led me past a watermill at Home Farm with its huge wooden wheel frothing the waters of the small stream that wound alongside me.
 I was in a shallow grassy vale which I climbed out of via a wide track leading to a stand of oak trees framed against the sky.
 As I reached the trees, and a crossroad of paths, a family of walkers suddenly appeared, dad, mum, and two teenagers.
 The mum was clutching a sheet of paper with a map printed on it.
 She saw me and made a beeline.